Soy* Hospitality: General conditions concerning projects, payroll and contracting

 • In case Principle does not meet these safety standards, he is held liable for all results thereof, and should Soy* Hospitality be addressed, guard Soy* Hospitality from all accountability.

 Article 15.
 Transportation and travel time allowance for projects

 • All transportation to and from the project is, unless otherwise agreed, organized by Soy* Hospitality.

 • Transportation costs, in case of a project, will be for the account of the Principle, unless otherwise agreed in writing.

 • Travel time allowance of the contracting office of Soy* Hospitality will be charged per employee to the Principle, unless otherwise agreed in writing.

 • In case the Principle cannot provide free parking for the employees, parking fees will be charged to Principle.

-• Dutch Caribbean law is applicable on all agreements with Epicure B.V.
+• Curacao law is applicable on all agreements with Epicure B.V.

-In case of disputes between Soy* Hospitality and Principle, only an Curaçao Judge who has jurisdiction in Curaçao is authorized.
+In case of disputes between Soy* Hospitality and Principle, only a Curaçao Judge who has jurisdiction in Curaçao is authorized.